WU-BIMAC/MicroMetaApp-docs/docs/tutorials/ManageInstrument.rst

 -----------------------
 Step 1
 ^^^^^^
-After selecting “Load from file”, hit “Confirm” and click to select an existing Microscope file obtained from a third party.
+After selecting “Load from file”, click on "Create Inverted from scratch", and select an existing Microscope file obtained from a third party.

 .. .. figure:: images/use_images/04_Load_from_file_1.png
 ..   :class: shadow-image